-1. The purpose of the Specialty Area Comprehensive Exam is for the student to demonstrate mastery of the relevant literature in the area(s) of choice.
+Purpose of the Exam.
+The purpose of the Specialty Area Comprehensive Exam is for the student to demonstrate mastery of the relevant literature in the area(s) of choice.
 Students must take this exam before the second full week of August after the fourth program year.
 Because students must be enrolled full-time during the semester in which they take the exam, students are not advised to schedule the specialty comp during the summer months.
 Students must complete the required 45 hours of course work before taking the exam.
-The student and SCEC coordinate a date and time for the exam, as well as its format.
-Specialty Comp exams can take any of the following formats:
+The student and SCEC coordinate a date and time for the exam.